 Whether standing over a machine groggily in your kitchen or waiting in line at a local cafe, we can all agree that coffee is what starts most people’s mornings.

 Today, the shop sits just three miles from the Los Angeles International Airport.
 It’s known for its duality: being a swanky cafe as well as the source of fragrant and freshly-roasted coffee beans.

 The commonality of coffee shops means that branding them is well-charted territory for designers, but branding a combination cafe and roastery known for its location and firmly-embedded heritage is perhaps a feat of its own.

-The first challenge in branding Smoky Hollow Coffee Roasters was defining its community and company role, which had become muddled due to sharing a space with its child company, Blue Butterfly Cafe.
+The first challenge in branding Smoky Hollow Coffee Roasters was defining its community and company role.